Teaching literacy and history through Greek myths

 - develop children’s historical understanding by making the myths gateways to the world of the ancient Greeks through direct connections to the Key Stage 2 history programme of study on Ancient Greece, whether taught in its own right or through topic work.

-The unit provides content for six weeks of work based on five hours of work per week divided about 2/3 on literacy and 1/3 on history.
-A final extra session is required at the end of the unit for the children to present the results of their historical enquiry.
-If you have more time to devote to the unit, the children’s experience will be all the richer.
+We recommend that this unit be taught over six weeks based on five hours of work per week divided about 2/3 on literacy and 1/3 on history.
+A final extra session will ideally be included at the end of the unit for the children to present the results of their historical enquiry.
+If you have more time for teaching the unit – great!
+The class’ experience will be all the richer for it.

 Each week the children will hear two stories from Greek mythology linked by a common theme.
 The stories are told by two of Britain’s finest storytellers, Hugh Lupton and Daniel Morden, and are available as streaming downloads directly from this site.

-One story each week is designated as the lead story and is used as the link to a historical topic on ancient Greece.
+We’ve designated a story each week as the ‘lead story’, intended as an ideal link to a historical topic on ancient Greece.
 The history materials offer ideas and additional resources to help teach that topic and to develop the children’s historical understanding within the framework of a historical enquiry (see below).

-We do not intend that you use all the history resources each week or cover every aspect mentioned.
-You should feel free to select as many or as few ideas and resources as suit your timetable and your children.
-We expect that you may also want to continue to use your existing activities and resources where they have worked successfully.
+These materials have been designed to work flexibly in your classroom.
+You needn’t use all the history resources each week, or cover every aspect mentioned, if you have less time for teaching the unit.
+Feel free to select as many or as few ideas and resources as suit your timetable and your classroom.
+You may also want to continue to use your existing activities and resources where they have worked successfully.